 Listening to your piano music with the score gives you a lot of insight into how it should be played.
 Most people do not have perfect pitch.
 You cannot just reproduce the score in your head without listening to it.

 Listen to more than one version of the piece because every pianist has their own style.
-For example, Horowitz is going to be a little more forthright and intense in his performance than someone like Martha Argerich.
+For example, Martha Argerich is going to be a little more forthright and intense in her performance than someone like Maurizio Pollini.

 Don’t Get Discouraged

 You might not have a lot of time, but you should not be discouraged.
 You are accomplishing more than you thought even if you cannot practise for several hours a day.
 These exercises, score study, and more are important.
 Honestly, you will end up doing these things more than other pianists who have more time for “proper” practice, and that is valuable!
 For more information about piano lessons in Kensington or the surrounding area, please get in touch.